 - To cut down the intensity of lighting that you got (if possible) or reduce the lighting time.
 I dim the light by 2 steps (Chihiros A series) and cut down the lighting time from 8 to 7 hours a day.
 This is very important to minimize the chance for BBA to dominate your tank again.

 - For the first week after the above cleaning steps, do water change from 2-3 times a week, every time 50%.

 - For the next 4 weeks, water change once a week as normal, every time 50%.
 I used AlgExit from EasyLife after each water change (5ml for my 2ft tank, 64 litters).

 - During this treatment time, just observe if you see any BBA, just remove it by cleaning the equipment or remove the affected leaves/plants.

-I also bought 1-2 S.A.E. fish for BBA treatment, they really done their job very well.
-They keep the BBA and also other algae in check.
-Very hardworking algae crew.
+I also bought 1-2 S.A.E. fish for BBA treatment, they really did their job very well.
+They keep the BBA and also other algaes in check.
+Very hardworking anti-algae crew.

-After 5 weeks treatment as such, BBA was under control in my tank.
+After 5 weeks treatment, BBA was under control in my tank.

-I find the cause of BBA in my tank during the time CO2 had been running out, together with the change in lighting.
+I find that BBA in my tank spread during the time CO2 was running out, at the same time there was cetrain changes in lighting set up.
 So just make sure that the CO2 is always suffice and lighting don’t change drastically in intensity/duration.
 In this battle, less light and more CO2 would be better.
 For fertilizer, I just dose in everything as normal: Seachem Potassium, Iron, Flourish, Excel, Nitrate, Phosphate and Trace.